 Who is designing and leading the SDSU Flexible Course Institute (Flex-CDI)?

-Faculty must answer yes to these following three requirements:
+Faculty must answer yes to these following requirements:

-- Lecturer, assistant, associate or full professor teaching for SDSU in Spring 2021.
+- Lecturer, assistant, associate or full professor teaching for SDSU in Fall 2021.

 I am faculty, but for whatever reason am not able to participate in this training.
 What can I do?